-Approximately \$40 million to partially fund the construction of the following independent power projects: Arapahoe CC5, Valmont Unit 8, Black Hills Generation Gillette CT and the Lange project; approximately \$36 million to partially fund the acquisition and construction of the Fountain Valley project; approximately \$10 million to fund the acquisition of producing oil and gas properties from Stewart Petroleum Corporation; and approximately \$39.38 million to repay a portion of indebtedness owed under our revolving credit facility.
+Common stock offered by us 3,000,000 shares Common stock to be outstanding after the offering 25,951,394 shares(1) Use of proceeds Approximately \$40 million to partially fund the construction of the following independent power projects: Arapahoe CC5, Valmont Unit 8, Black Hills Generation Gillette CT and the Lange project; and approximately \$108.6 million to repay a portion of indebtedness owed under our revolving credit facilities.
 Remaining proceeds will be used for general corporate purposes, including funding of capital expenditures and potential acquisitions, the development and construction of new facilities and additions to working capital.
 See "Use of Proceeds."

-New York Stock Exchange symbol.....
-"BKH"
+New York Stock Exchange symbol "ВКН"